Akira-tk/manipulator_simulation/README.md

 # Manipulator_simulation

 ## Function
-This repositorie is pracice for me to createsimulation system.
+This repositorie is practice for me to create simulation system.
 You can make move only one arm manipulation robot to grasp something hard.

 ## Service